My 2018 “summer vacation from blogging” is sharing one week of reposts each month… this week is my July repost week.

 - blueberries and raspberries for $0.20 per pint

-I save SO much money buying discounted produce, and none of it ever goes to waste.
+I save SO much money buying discounted produce, and it rarely ever goes to waste.
 We eat as much as we can fresh, and then I “salvage” the rest.

 Here are a few ways I salvage produce that’s a little past its prime…

 We have bags of discounted berries in our freezer (all washed, sliced, and ready to go).
-We use blueberries for pancakes and muffins, raspberries for bread, and all the berries for my super simple Any-Fruit Smoothies, shortcake, jam, or just for ice-cream toppings!
+We use blueberries for pancakes and our favorite blueberry muffins, strawberries for pie or shortcake, and a variety of berries for smoothies and berry compote all year long!

 I also freeze chopped rhubarb and cherries in 2-cup containers for breads, muffins, and jam.

-I don’t think I’ve ever paid full price for peppers in my entire life — they are SO expensive!
-Just last week, I got 10 huge peppers (yellow, orange, green, and red) for a grand total of $2.10.
-They were all still nice and crunchy and we ate 4 of them on salads or raw all last week.
+In the past, I’ve gotten 10 huge peppers (yellow, orange, green, and red) for a grand total of $2.10.
+They were all still nice and crunchy and we ate several of them on salads or raw.

 Carrots, Onions, and Celery: